-Is all general information included?

-- Tester: name, address and signature

-- Object

-- Date of test

-- Device

-- Measurement standard (norm)

-- Inside and outdoor temperatures

-- Wind velocity

-- Flow coefficient Ceny

-- Leakage coefficient CL

-The Checklist for download can be found at: www.passipedia.org → Planning and building a Passive House → Airtight construction

-Is the airtightness measurement performed in accordance with EN 13829 (Method A) or alternatively in accordance with ISO 9972 (Method 1)?

-Is room-by-room calculation of the air volume of the building included?
+Is all general information included? - Tester: name, address and signature - Object - Date of test - Device - Measurement standard (norm) - Inside and outdoor temperatures - Wind velocity - Flow coefficient Cenv - Leakage coefficient CL Is the airtightness measurement performed in accordance with ISO 9972 (Method 1)?
+Is room-by-room calculation of the building air volume according to the annex of the criteria included?
 Is the calculation correct?
 Has the installation location of the fan been documented?
 Has temporary sealing of the building envelope been recorded (sealing of outdoor air and exhaust air ducts at least)?

-Has a series of measurements at excess pressure AND negative pressure been performed?
+Has a series of measurements at positive pressure AND negative pressure been performed?
 For each series of measurements, were 5 measuring points used at different pressure differences (highest value ± 50 Pa at least)?
 Is the flow exponent "n" between 0.5 and 1.0 (otherwise indicates measurement error due to a change in the envelope e.g. window opening)?
 Average value of the natural pressure difference between -5 and 5 Pa (measurement of the pressure difference before and after each measurement series)?
 Note: If the wind speed is greater than 6 m/s OR the wind force is higher than 3 Beaufort, the stated limiting values for the pressure difference will usually be exceeded.
+In general, the positive and negative pressure values n50 are relatively close to each other.
+If there are significant differences between the two results, a plausible explanation should be given in the measurement report.